akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 # See all your measurement families

-**Measurement families are used to store your product information with measurement i.e. weight, length or frequency inside your PIM**.
+**Measurement families are used to store your product information with measurement e.g. weight, length or frequency inside your PIM**.

 [Here are a few definitions](what-about-measurements.html) to help you understand what we will speak about in this article.